cosmos-developer/baby/specs/testnet_spec.md

 # workflow for ci
 1. a container will run script deploy-testnet.sh and deploy a node
-2. run steps to check point 3 and 4
+2. run steps to check point 3 with API address
+3. run steps to check point 4 with RPC address

 # What learners will do
 1. fork github.com/cosmos-developer/baby
 2. checkout branch testnet-check
 3. write script in [deploy-testnet](/homework/deploy-testnet.sh)
 4. make a pull request to github.com/cosmos-developer/baby of branch testnet-check